|Go to verse:|

 Jesus’ parable would upset many people today because Jesus does the opposite of what governments usually do: he takes from the lazy and ungodly person and gives to the diligent person.
 This parable of Jesus points out the way life really works when godly people are in charge, and the way it will be on the Day of Judgment, because on that Day the injustice of the world will disappear and the diligent and godly will be richly rewarded while the lazy and ungodly will get what they deserve, whether it be loss of rewards (1 Cor.
 3:12-15) or dying unsaved and being cast into the Lake of Fire and being annihilated (Rev. 20:11-15).
 Thus, this parable serves as a warning to lazy people who want to live off the work that others do, and it is an encouragement to people who are diligent and godly, that even if somehow things don’t work out well in this life, they will in the next; so keep on being godly and diligent, there is a reward for it.(top)

 “glorious throne.”
-This is an example of the Figure of Speech Antimereia (of the noun in regimen for an adjective.
-Bullinger, Figures of Speech Used in the Bible).
-The Greek literally reads “a throne of his glory.”
-“Glory” is moved by antimeria from an adjective to a noun to give it more emphasis.
+This is an example of the figure of speech antimereia (of the noun in regimen for an adjective).a The Greek literally reads “a throne of his glory.”
+“Glory” is moved by antimereia from an adjective to a noun to give it more emphasis.
 Unfortunately, in English, it makes the sentence hard to understand, so using the simple adjective makes sense.

 There is a good chance that many people who escape death during the Tribulation and Armageddon will do so by hiding, and although it is impossible to successfully hide from God and His angels, God emphasizes that no one will escape judgment.
 He says, “it will happen that at that time I will search Jerusalem with lamps” (Zeph.
 1:12), so there will be no dark places to hide in.
 After Armageddon, everyone left alive on earth will be rounded up and judged.